rockettheme/docs/Docs/phpbb/start/styles.md

 Downloading a RocketTheme phpBB style is pretty simple.
 All you need to do is navigate to the desired style of your choice on RocketTheme.com and click the **Download** link.
 From here, you'll be taken to a page with three primary download options, along with the image sources you can use as a reference to customize images used in the style.
 These packages include:

 * **Style**: This is a style package that includes just the files needed to install the style on your existing site.
 Only choose this option if you  already have the latest RokBB installed.
-It's most commonly selected by users that are switching from one RocketTheme phpBB style to another.
+It is most commonly selected by users that are switching from one RocketTheme phpBB style to another.
 * **Bundle**: This package includes the style and the latest RokBB version.
-It's the preferred download option if you are installing a RocketTheme style for the first time.
+It is the preferred download option if you are installing a RocketTheme style for the first time.
 * **RocketLauncher**: This package contains a full latest version of phpBB3 install, as well as the style, latest RokBB, and demo sample content allowing you to easily deploy your chosen forum with a few clicks.
 This should only be used if you are creating a new phpBB install.
 Existing sites should be created using either the **Style** or **Bundle** options.

 >> NOTE: We always recommend installing a RocketLauncher first to trial and understand the style more efficiently.
 It contains sample content and initial configuration.
-It's ready for further customizations.
+It is ready for further customizations.
 It must be installed as new, and not over an existing phpBB install.

 ### Step 2: Unzip and Upload